Courses

 RUSS 305(F) SEM Dostoevsky and the Meaning of Life

 This course surveys the works of the great Russian writer Fyodor Dostoevsky, whose oeuvre represents a life-long quest to uncover the meaning of life.
-Readings include Dostoevsky's major novels, Crime and Punishment, The Idiot, and The Brothers Karamazov, as well as several shorter works, including Notes from Underground.
+Readings include Dostoevsky's major novels, Crime and Punishment, Demons, and The Brothers Karamazov, as well as several shorter works, including Notes from Underground.
 We will also examine Dostoevsky's journalism, so that we understand how he answers life's most troubling questions in the social and political context of his day, as well as what role artistic representation plays in these answers.
 All readings will be in English. [ more ]

-Last offered Spring 2022
+Last offered Spring 2024

 RUSS 331 TUT The Brothers Karamazov